inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

   impact scenario project.
   See :ref:`toolbar_reports` in the |project_name| User-Manual for more information on the reports.
+* :guilabel:`Show organisation logo in the main panel too`: If this is enabled then the selected organisation logo (if any) will be displayed in the bottom of the inasafe dock panel.
 * :guilabel:`Report templates directory`: This option is used to determine a directory with custom templates.
   Templates from this directory will be available for usage when generating